 More information about the Centre of Early Modern Studies here.

 Departmental Assistantships - applications for 2022 now open

-The Department of History, Mary Immaculate College, is now accepting applications from potential research MA/PhD students for a funded Departmental Assistantship in History beginning in September 2021.
-Further information available here.
+The Department of History, Mary Immaculate College, is now accepting applications from potential research MA/PhD students for a funded Departmental Assistantship in History beginning in September 2022.

 Limerick History Research Seminars, 2021–2022

-The Limerick History Research Seminar Series, which is organised annually by the Departments of History at Mary Immaculate College and the University of Limerick, took place at MIC in 2019-2020.
+The Limerick History Research Seminar Series, which is organised annually by the Departments of History at Mary Immaculate College and the University of Limerick, is hosted virtually by MIC in 2021–2022.

 - Subject Overview